Maine Nursing Programs and Degrees Guide

 - 5 colleges and universities offer a master’s or advanced degree in nursing.

-- Highest graduation rate: University of Maine 59%.1
+- Highest graduation rate: Maine College of Health Professions 100%.1

 - Highest transfer-out rate: University of Southern Maine 38%.1

-Continue reading below where you will find profiles of bachelor’s and master’s degree programs in nursing in Maine.
+Continue reading below where you will more information about associate’s, bachelor’s, and master’s degree programs in nursing in Maine.

 Saint Joseph’s College of Maine confers the Bachelor of Science in Nursing (BSN) to students who successfully complete the four-year undergraduate nursing program.
 The nursing curriculum covers a wide range of topics, including pharmacology, nursing research, nutrition, pediatric nursing, and human nature and ethics.
 Nursing majors complete clinical practicums at local medical facilities such as Southern Maine Medical Center, Maine Medical Center, MidCoast Hospital, Stephen’s Memorial Hospital, and Spring Harbor Hospital.
 Students may want to join Sigma Theta Tau International, the international honor society for nursing students, the American Nursing Association of Maine, and the Organization of Maine Nurse Executives.
 Graduates of the program have the necessary qualifications to sit for the National Council Licensure Examination for Registered Nurses (NCLEX).